Surround Yourself With Interesting People, Not Just Anyone

-That’s a great thing, and you should always try to keep them near to bring you light and infect you with their joy.
+That’s a great thing, and you should always try to keep them near to bring you to light and infect you with their joy.

 Steer clear of people who are only interested

-Of course in some ways we are all interested people.
+Of course, in some ways, we are all interested people.
 We want to surround ourselves with interesting people, thus becoming interested parties.

 But people who come to you wanting something without offering anything in return can be toxic, stealing your energy and time while giving you zero benefit.